Smallibs/maitar/README.md

 - Reader and
 - Writer.

+Note: Curried version is not yet optimal since it relies on Boxed using polymorphic functions (dynamic dispatch).

 # Philosophy

 In Rust, we can specify abstract types in a trait, i.e. Higher-Kinded Polymorphism